sagynbek/HerseyMarket.com/README.md

-# shop
+# Shop
 GarageSale Web Application

-This is one of my projects, done by using Laravel MVC Framework.
-You can visit website on garagesale.byethost6.com
+This repository contains some codes of one of my projects.
+This project is done by using PHP Laravel MVC Framework, JS, Bootstrap and etc. You can visit website on garagesale.byethost6.com or herseymarket.com.